 Being quite large (the movement measures 33.84 mm in diameter and is 6.50 mm thick,) the movement requires a formidable casing, so the watch is offered in a large body 45 mm in diameter, which is equipped with the signature indented bezel and a pair of triple-horn lugs that are also characteristic of the Excalibur range.

-The rose gold version of the watch that was also limited to only 88 pieces, was offered at a somewhat disturbing price of $160,000, so, I suppose, this model will also be quite expensive.
+The rose gold version that, too, was limited to only 88 pieces, was offered at a somewhat disturbing price of $160,000, so, I suppose, this model will also be expensive.

 Build Quality: 5/5